-Injuries that occur over a period of time, with repeated movement causing micro trauma, finally leading to injuries is referred as Overuse Injury.
+Injuries that occur over a period of time, with repeated movement causing micro-trauma, finally leading to injuries are referred to as Overuse Injury.
 Such as- repetitive backhand stroke in tennis may lead to tennis elbow, i.e. Lateral Epicondylitis.
-These conditions are different from sudden injuries like sprained ankle, which occurs in one go.
+These conditions are different from sudden injuries like a sprained ankle, which occurs in one go.

 Overuse Injury can affect any musculoskeletal structure like-

 Tendons: Tennis elbow, supraspinatus tendonitis, Achilles tendonitis, etc;